cbonoz/content-stream/README.md

 ContentStream is a broadcast platform and marketplace allowing content creators to sell streams as bundles and NFT's.

+## Technology

+- Web3/metamask integration: Authenticate the current user for submitting and receiving payments for marketplace listings.
+- Livepeer: Session and stream recording generation.
+- IPFS/Textile: Preservation of stream listings/packages in separate buckets.
+Used as a distribution mechanism for purchased assets.
+- UDT / Unlockjs: Paywalls for asset purchasing.
+Representation of the stream as a purchase
+- The graph: Reporting and health of ecosystem.
+Volume indicators for using LivePeer.
+Indexing of contentstream transactions in the future.

 ## Inspiration

 NFTs are exploding in popularity but a lot of the current use cases revolve around speculative artwork.
 Owners of NFTs often purchase them with the hope that the price will increase.
 Instead of being rooted in speculation, we hope to create NFT that people can connect to as well as have a piece of history from a streamer's career.